marejstr/yaas/README.md

-Backend of a auction web application programmed with Django
+Back end of an auction web application programmed with Django